10 years later, Google still has the creepy ability to remotely control a phone

-But Google made a very public mistake last week, and it's raising the spectre of doubt once again.
+But Google made a very public mistake last week, and it's raising the specter of doubt once again.

 Last week, Android users began reporting that their phones' Battery Saver feature had mysteriously turned on, all by itself, regardless of whether their batteries needed saving or not.
 Fully-charged devices started throttling themselves, halting background updates, seemingly because of a bug in the Android P update, as Android Police reported.